Are you struggling to make spongy Dhokla at home?

 You can also add raw Papaya to it.

 Well, now, I hope you don’t throw your Dhokla away.

 Note – Masala Dhokla is also a famous variety in India, but you need to have well-done Dhokla pieces for this dish.

 Did you like this guide on making spongy Dhokla at home?

 Do let me know in the comments section below.

-And if you have any more questions regrading this topic, do mention them in your comments.
+If you have any more questions regarding this topic, do mention them in your comments.